-11. Plaintiff incorporates a variety of distinctive marks in the design of its various Eagles products.
-As a result of its long-standing use, Plaintiff owns common law trademark rights in its trademarks.
-Plaintiff has also registered its trademarks with the United States Patent and Trademark Office.
-The Eagles products often include at least one of Plaintiff's registered trademarks.
-Often several of Plaintiff's marks are displayed on a single Eagles product.
-Plaintiff uses its trademarks in connection with the marketing of the Eagles products, including the following marks which are collectively referred to as the "EAGLES Trademarks."
+5. Plaintiff incorporates a variety of distinctive marks in the design of its various Plaintiff's Products.
+As a result of its long-standing use, Plaintiff owns common law trademark rights in its Plaintiff's trademarks.
+Plaintiff has also registered its trademarks with the United States Patent and Trademark Office, including the marks for which true and correct copies of the United States Registration Certificates are included in Exhibit 1 attached hereto (collectively referred to as the "Plaintiff's Trademarks").